Find Tech Schools

 Geographic Diversity

-Computer Science appeals to people across the globe.
-About 13.2% of those with this major are international students.
+Students from other countries are interested in Computer Science, too.
+About 12.7% of those with this major are international students.

 Salaries According to BLS